+SWQMP Element Task Measure of Activity Required

+ID Success/Frequency

-SWQMP ID Element Task Measure of Success/Frequency Activity Required 5.9 II-3, B.5.d Update design practices Develop a menu of structural and non-structural BMPs that can be applied to new highways or upgrades of existing highways.
-Update design practices to reflect the menu of implemented structural post-construction BMPs in permit year two (2).
+5.9 II-3, B.5.d Update design practices Develop a menu of structural and non-structural

+BMPs that can be applied to new highways or

+upgrades of existing highways.
+Update design

+practices to reflect the menu of implemented

+structural post-construction BMPs in permit

+year two (2).

-The Division of Design is developing updates to design practices for post-construction BMPs that will be included in the Drainage Design Manual by PY 2.
+The Division of Design is developing updates to design practices for post-construction BMPs that will be included in the Drainage Design Manual.